Get Started with ArcGIS Pro

 The map automatically navigates to the first result: the country of Singapore.
-(The locations of the search results are displayed on the map as green circles.)
+(The locations of the search results are displayed on the map as circles.)

 Singapore, one of the world's smallest nations, is home to 5.6 million people and has four official languages.
 The modern city contains numerous historical and cultural landmarks, entertainment venues, and ecological sites.
 It is one of the most visited cities in the world and tourism is a major industry.

 - Close the Locate pane.

 - Above the ribbon, on the Quick Access Toolbar, click the Save button.

 The basemap shows Singapore and some basic geographic information, such as roads and lakes.
 However, it doesn't show tourist destinations or rail stations.
 To create a map that is useful to tourists, you'll add this data to the map.

 - On the ribbon, on the Map tab, in the Layer group, click the Add Data button.

 The Add Data window appears.
 You can add data from several sources, including your project's folder (Project), the website of your ArcGIS account (Portal), or your computer (Computer).